alepek/fejk/README.md

 ## `request` [object | function]

-### function

-As a function, the `request` field is passed the incoming express `req` as a first parameter, and is expected to return a boolean indicating whether the `endpoint` matches or not.

 ### object

 As an object, `request` needs to contain at least one key, but can contain any key that is present in an Express request.